MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client-admin.md

 ### What to do if the user gets an "unsupported browser" error when launching the web client in IE 11

 This is caused by a conflict with the user's browser settings.
-To fix this, ask the user to open up "Compatibility View settings" in their browser, then uncheck the "Display intranet sites in Compatibility view" option's checkbox.
+To fix this, ask the user to open up "Compatibility View settings" in their browser, then uncheck the "Display intranet sites in Compatibility View" option's checkbox.

 ### What to do if the user can't connect to the web client even though they can see the feed